The Historical Precedent

 A short history of HM Coastguard can be found here.

-A committee was set up in 1922 with the following terms of reference: "To enquire and report what establishment is necessary for carrying out the civil duties and revenue protection, lifesaving, coast watching, etc., what arrangements should be made for a division of responsibility and cost between the departments concerned and what economies consistent with the maintenance of the necessary national services can be effected.
+By the early 20th Century, smuggling had reduced and with it the need to watch the coast.
+As a result the Admiralty had closed many stations to reduce costs.
+However the great war had delayed any systemic reform.
+A committee was set up in 1922 with the following terms of reference: "To enquire and report what establishment is necessary for carrying out the civil duties and revenue protection, lifesaving, coast watching, etc., what arrangements should be made for a division of responsibility and cost between the departments concerned and what economies consistent with the maintenance of the necessary national services can be effected.”
+It was determined that continuous watch over the coast for smugglers was no longer required, and the outcome of this was to put the Coastguard (now one word) under the control of the board of trade and dedicate it to lifesaving.
+The board of Customs was now solely responsible for smuggling prevention, and its Water Guard and fleet of Customs cutters formed what became the UK Border Force in 2012.